Bionic1251/Revisiting-the-Tag-Relevance-Prediction-Problem/README.md

 ## Acknowledgements
-We would like to thank organizations that supported publication of this repository: the Academy of Finland, grant #309495 (the LibDat project) and the Academy of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.
+We would like to thank GroupLens for providing us with the dataset and code for the regression algorithm [Vig et al., 2012].
+We would also like to thank organizations that supported publication of this dataset: the Academy of Finland, grant #309495 (the LibDat project) and the Academy of Finland Flagship programme: Finnish Center for Artificial Intelligence FCAI.

 --------